* Images shown are of mature plants

 When it comes to beautiful plum trees and the mouth-watering fruit they bear, there are several great varieties to choose from.
 And if you only have space for just one, well, the decision is a tough one.
-So, to make your selection easier, we decided to take four of the very best cultivars available, including the Burbank, Stanley, Santa Rosa, and MT Royal, and graft them together to create one amazing plum tree: our 4-in-1 Plum!
+So, to make your selection easier, we decided to take four varieties from the best cultivars available.

 The 4-in-1 Plum tree erupts with color early in spring, flaunting pale pink and/or white blossoms that are fragrant and lovely against a backdrop of vibrant green foliage.
 These four cultivars bloom at varying intervals, depending upon your region, so you'll have beautiful flowers for weeks on end.
 This tree is a show-stopper for sure.

 Maturing to heights of just 15-20 feet with a similar spread, the 4-in-1 Plum fits nicely into almost any landscaping design, and with a tree of this stature, your harvest will be trouble-free.
 Though this magnificent tree is self-fertile, you'll want to plant more than one for the aesthetic value alone.

 Hardy in zones 5-9, the 4-in-1 Plum is low-maintenance, requiring very little care.
 A vigorous grower, this exceptional darling thrives in partial to full sun, and is disease resistant and tolerant of dry, hot conditions.
 It certainly doesn't hurt that it has terrific autumn color too!

 Our nursery staff is trained to perform specialized pruning of these 4-in-1 Plum trees, to provide you with the highest producing fruit trees available.
 This versatile beauty is a veritable must-have for your backyard fruit orchard.
 Order yours today, while supplies last.

 4-in-1 Plum Tree Pollination